tomcritchlow/tomcritchlow.github.io/_posts/2022-06-03-indie-consulting-map.md

 --

 Ok, so with those assumptions out the way, here's a map.
 It's not THE map, it's mostly MY map.
 But it's A map.
 And there aren't enough of those for indie careers so let's sketch this out together.
-It's a sketch and work in progress so I'm sure I'll figure out a better version but here we are for now.

 There's phases.